Skip to content

 Rescue

-© Ami Vitale for Reteti
+© Thige Njuguna for Reteti

+If an abandoned animal is found, Reteti is alerted.
 Depending on the location rescue teams will be deployed by vehicle, bush plane or helicopter.
 There rescue teams are in co-ordination with Kenya Wildlife Services.

 Sheldrick Wildlife Trust - Baby Elephant Rescue